Why GitOps Security Matters More Than Ever

 Core Principles of Secure GitOps

-Before we get into specific patterns, let’s establish the foundational principles of secure GitOps:
+Before diving into specific patterns, let’s establish the foundational principles that underpin secure GitOps:

-These principles are the bedrock of secure GitOps workflows.
-Let’s explore how to implement them in practice.
+These principles are the foundation of a secure and scalable GitOps workflow.
+Let’s explore how to implement them effectively.

-1. Signed Commits and Verifying Signatures
+1. Enabling and Enforcing Signed Commits

-# Example: Verifying signed commits in Git
+# Step 2: Verify signed commits in your repository

 git log --show-signature